Ajacan: Ajacán Mission

-The Florida priests built the Ajacán Mission at an unknown location, attributed by some as in the York River (Virginia) vicinity.
+The Ajacán mission's exact location is unknown but is estimated to be around five miles from what would become Jamestown.
 Historians attribute Spanish abandonment of the Chesapeake Bay to either the Powhatan Confederacy or privateers.
 Poorly documented seafaring nationals were known to fish and trade at Norfolk Anchorage.
 Later in the 16th century, many pilots, as the ship's master (today's Captain) was called at that time, held English and French letters of marque to raid the Spanish treasure fleet.
 English privateers had been sailing to the North American coast since 1562, preying on Spanish shipping loaded with royal loot from the Spanish Main.
 Their provision and repair anchorage was often at the mouth of the Chesapeake Bay.
 This is where the easterly North Atlantic current, just north of the Sargasso Sea moves towards the Celtic Sea of Ireland and Bay of Biscay of northern Spain.

-Father Segura's Ajacán settlement was destroyed by the Native American Don Luis.
-England's Jamestown Settlement became known to the Spanish at St. Augustine in 1610.
-These English took the Spanish captive, who were sent by caravel to investigate, in 1611.
-Although many nationals came to repair or clean their ships' hauls, reprovision and trade or prospect for many decades before, it remains unclear as to who removed the Spanish presence across the mining region of Axacan before the English first permanent colony at Jamestown.
+Failed expedition to Ajacán in 1566

+To erase a debt from the gift-exchange between the Spaniards and the indigenous population of the Chesapeake region, Don Luis proposed to travel back and create a settlement at Ajacán and mission in 1566.
+Luis was accompanied by the religious order who had educated him previously and Christianised him as there were fears that upon his return to the region he would renounce his newly acquired religion and name, preferring instead to live as he had done pre-Spanish arrival.
+The expedition was a failure due to the Spaniards inability to relocate the province and Don Luis' seeming reluctance to Christianize the indigenous community there.
+This did not deter efforts in 1570, partly instigated again by Luis due to his debt accumulated by the gift-exchange, to return to the region with Jesuit missionaries and fulfil their previous aims.